Aias/the-innocent-i/src/posts/beginning.md

 At times, indeed, almost ridiculous—
 Almost, at times, the Fool.

-I grow old ...
-I grow old ...
+I grow old...I grow old...
 I shall wear the bottoms of my trousers rolled.

 Shall I part my hair behind?
 Do I dare to eat a peach?